Committee on Environment, Geography and Urbanization

 The environmental humanities - that is, the study of nature through humanistic disciplines such as literature and history - has long been dominated by texts and theories from privileged sections of Europe and North America.
 However, alternative understandings of our natural world, including the role of living beings within it, have always existed.
 In this course, we will explore how contemporary francophone literature can renew, expand and complicate our perceptions of the oceans, deserts, mangroves and forests that surround us.
 Particular attention will be paid to questions of race, gender, language and indigeneity; course material may include theoretical texts, fiction, poetry, songs, podcasts, film, graphic novels and social media material.

-Instructor(s): Nikhita Obeegadoo Terms Offered: Winter
+Instructor(s): Nikhita Obeegadoo Terms Offered: Course not taught in 2025-26

 Prerequisite(s): For students seeking French credit, FREN 20500 or equivalent.